 - Provide real-time access to COVID-19 travel information

 - Can be adapted to support emerging technologies, like digital health passes

 It also builds spend management strategies into every part of managed travel, including air, hotel, ground and rail programs.

 Top factors that influence business travel decisions during COVID-19

 *Source: BCD Travel Research & Intelligence online survey of 97 travel managers, September 2020.

 Acceptable company travel

 Your travelers will want to know how to decide if they should travel or not, which airline is safest, which hotel is cleanest and what they should do if they’re stranded because a country suddenly re-enters lockdown.
 A clear and accessible travel policy will give them the information they need to make the right decision and feel confident about traveling again.
-We recommend looking at core procedural changes to provide clarity and protect travelers.
+Look at core procedural changes to provide clarity and protect travelers.
 Make sure you consider:

 TRIP PLANNING AND VIABILITY

-- Stronger pre trip approval process
+- Stronger pre-trip approval process

 - Viewing current risk ratings in destinations